feimosi/frameworks-code-comparison/README.md

 #### beforeCreate

-Called synchronously immediately after the instance has been initialized, before data observation and event/watcher setup.
-On every vue instance lifecycle, `this` points to the vm instance itself.
+Called synchronously immediately after the instance has been initialized, but before data observation and event/watcher setup.
+On every Vue instance lifecycle, `this` points to the vm instance itself.

 ```javascript
 new Vue({